 - Elastic rubberized grips on fitted sheets

-- 400 two-ply thread count gives luxurious feeling
+- 400 two-ply thread count gives a luxurious feeling

 - Wrinkles fairly easily